 For those interested in making a difference in society, criminal justice is cited as one of the fields that the Bureau of Labor Statistics data point to as having positive growth rates over the next ten years.
 For example, the U.S. Department of Labor predicts that probation officer and correctional treatment specialist jobs will grow by 18% from 2010 to 2020*, a steady rate that matches the national average job growth.

 With the prospect of steady job growth and a growing need for qualified employees possessing a knowledge base in the criminal justice system, law enforcement, crisis management and forensic science, a career in criminal justice could be right for you.
-Potential jobs in criminal justice include:
+Potential criminal justice careers include:

 Probation Officers and Correctional Treatment Specialists: Working with and monitoring offenders to prevent them from committing new crimes.